pnegus/yetanothermousereview/mouse/_posts/2025-01-08-vaxee-sora-review.md

 As such, I personally think that this software-- as ugly as it is-- is the absolute gold standard for mouse configuration software.
 Although one might argue that a web app would be even better, in the (relatively unlikely) event that the mouse company providing said web app goes defunct, one would be completely DOA.
 Not so with light executables such as that provided by EGG.

 Software Rating: ★★★ **Top Tier**

-## Mouse Feet

-The XM2W ships with one set of smaller mouse feet installed, and another set of larger feet in the box.

-Unfortunately, neither are of commendable quality.
-Glide is quite fast, but not particularly smooth, and the mouse feet suffer from excessive x/y deviation.
-This deviation should eventually go away with significant use, but at brief inspection these stock skates are harder than most high quality aftermarket offerings, which means that you will be dealing with x/y deviation for quite a while if you decide to stick with the stock mouse feet.

-Mouse Feet Rating: ☆☆☆ **Cannot Recommend**

 ## Clickfeel